An exported Python model scored externally#

 Export the model#

-For scoring to occur outside of Dataiku, we’ll first need to export the model used in the starter project.
+For scoring to occur outside of Dataiku, you’ll first need to export the model used in the starter project.

 Double click to open the saved model deployed to the Flow.